salsalabs/multicopy/README.md

 ```bash
 multicopy --dir /tmp boffo.txt
 ```
 The output files will be stored starting in the current directory or directory that you choose.

 Here's an example.
-If the URL is
+Let's say that this is the image URL.

 `https://a.b.bizi/ochre/ogre/image.png`

-And the `multicopy` command is
+and this is the `multicopy` command line.
 ```bash
 multicopy --dir /home/me/mine boffo.txt
 ```
-then `multicopy` will store the file in
+`Multicopy` will store the file in

 `/home/me/mine/ochre/ogre/image.png`

-`Multicopy` will automatically create any directories that he needs.
+Note that `multicopy` will automatically any directories needed to store stuff.

 ## License
 Read the `LICENSE` file in this repository.